 One of my favorite things about the bullet journal system is its ability to help you achieve and track personal growth.
-Whether it is tracking patterns from daily task lists, collecting data on habits, or growing more thankful with a gratitude log, there is always something helping you grow.
+Whether it is tracking patterns from daily task lists, collecting data on habits, or being more thankful with a gratitude log, there is always something helping you grow.
 One of my favorite methods for fostering positive development is the Level 10 Life from Hal Elrod’s book The Miracle Morning.

 I have completed the Level 10 Life chart a few times and enjoyed it thoroughly every time.
 In fact, I create a fresh chart about every six months or so to try to track personal growth.
 It helps me identify areas of my life that I want to improve.
 Then I can take thoughtful, actionable steps towards those goals.
 This is a bit trickier than you might expect, but the Level 10 Life chart helps you flesh out your true feelings about the many facets of your life in a simple but powerful way.

 When I recently switched to my new bullet journal, I decided it was time to do another Level 10 Life to get an idea of my life’s landscape.
 While I have used this system and loved it, I decided to tweak the existing set up to make it work better for my needs.
 The results were way better than I expected.

 One of the most significant changes I made to my Level 10 Life set up is the format of the chart itself.
 It is most commonly seen as a circle with ten pieces of pie and ten levels within the radius.
 I used this layout for my first two iterations, and it is simply beautiful when it is done.
 However, drawing out ten nearly perfect circles and figuring out how to slice it into ten even sections is time-consuming.
 Even with the dot grid of my Leuchtturm1917, it was a lengthy process.
 Perhaps it would go faster with a compass, but those give me flashbacks to high school Algebra.
 No thank you!